The Benefits of a Keto Diet

 Website, Youtube, Ted talks: Dr Zoe Harcombe (https://www.zoeharcombe.com/about-2/)

-* PLEASE NOTE: Any construed advice given on this page is not intended to substitute medical advice, diagnosis, or any treatment.
+* Disclaimer – PLEASE NOTE: Any construed advice given on this page is not intended to substitute medical advice, diagnosis, or any treatment.
 It is recommended that you seek the advice of a medical professional before embarking on any change to your current diet and seek guidance if you have any underlying medical conditions or any health concerns.
-This is a site to share information and opinions to make a keto and LCHF lifestyle easier to follow.
+This is a blog site to share information and opinions about a keto and LCHF lifestyle.
 We offer no medical advice and take no responsibility for what people choose to eat.